datashaman/opensearch-model/README.md

 ## Updating the Documents in the Index

-Usually, we need to update the Elasticsearch index when records in the database are created, updated or deleted; use the index_document, update_document and delete_document methods, respectively:
+Usually, we need to update the OpenSearch index when records in the database are created, updated or deleted; use the index_document, update_document and delete_document methods, respectively:

 ```php
 Article::first()->indexDocument();